 Upon receiving the polling message requesting RACH report, e.g., UE Information Request message, from the NG RAN node (potentially gNB-CU of the current serving cell), UE reports RACH information within a UE Information Response message.
 The gNB-CU and gNB-DU take into account the RACH report and other node information, to achieve an optimized RACH configuration.

-The contents of the RACH information report comprises of the following (further check by RAN2 is needed):
+The contents of the RACH information report comprises of the following:

 Indexes of the SSBs and number of RACH preambles sent on each tried SSB listed in chronological order of attempts

-The frequency (NR ARFCN) of tried SSBs
+The frequency (NR ARFCN) of tried SSBs as well as the active BWP band and RACH carrier info on this BWP band for UL and/or SUL

-The beam quality of each tried SSB (i.e., beam level measurement during RACH attempts such as BRSRP, BRSRQ, BSINR)
+The average beam quality of each tried SSB (i.e., beam level measurement during RACH attempts such as BRSRP, BRSRQ, BSINR)

-Indication whether the selected SSB is above or below the rsrp-ThresholdSSB threshold
+The number of times when the beam quality is below the rsrp-ThresholdSSB on the selected SSB

-Elapsed time from the last measurement prior to the beam selection time

 Number of RACH preambles sent on SUL

 Number of RACH preambles sent on NUL

-Total number of fallbacks between Contention Based RACH Access (CBRA) and Contention Free RACH Access (CFRA)Contention detection indication
+An indicator which represents whether dedicated RACH resources are configured for UE

 The above RACH information report should also applied to the SN node for MR-DC case.